MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 ### What happens if my device is onboarded with Microsoft Defender for Endpoint and then goes into an off-boarded state?

-If a devices is offboarded from In this case, tamper protection status changes, and this feature is no longer applied.
+If a devices is offboarded from Microsoft Defender for Endpoint, tamper protection is turned on, which is the default state for unmanaged devices.

 ### Will there be an alert about tamper protection status changing in the Microsoft Defender Security Center?